zekarias-tilahun/readinggroup/README.md

 <p align="justify">
 The course is organized as a reading course.
 Each student will be required to perform the following tasks:
 <ul>
-<li><p align="justify"><b>Task 1:</b> identity your relevant research literature under the topic of distirbuted systems, with a focus on distributed learning, gossip-based learning, graph neural networks, large scale graph processing, or similar.
+<li><p align="justify"><b>Task 1:</b> identity your relevant research literature under the topic of advanced data mining and analytics, with a focus on large scale graph processing, stream processing, social network analytics and decentralized machine learning, graph neural networks, or similar.
 Scan the related literature and select three papers that you would like to review.
 It would be better that the papers tackle the same problem, or are related to the application of the same discipline/approach to different problems.
 The key point to observe is that the selected papers share some common ground based on which they could be compared against each other.</p></li>
 <li><p align="justify"><b>Task 2:</b> write a short justification paragraph to explain your choice of the selected papers.
 Note that, at this stage, you are not required to read the papers in detail.
 The paragraph should mostly focus on why you are more interested in the selected focused topic, and how you think your selected papers relate to it (e.g., they address the same research question, they apply different approaches to the same problem).</li>
 <li><p align="justify"><b>Task 3:</b> carefully read, analyze, and compare the selected papers to prepare an oral presentation.
 The presentation should not only present what is in the papers, but mostly contrast and compare their approaches, contributions, and shortcomings, possibly getting/giving insights on related future research.
 The presentation should be delivered during one of our regular seminar sessions.</li>
 <li><p align="justify"><b>Task 4:</b> write a critical review of the papers that covers in particular the summary of contributions, solutions, significance, and technical/experimental quality.</li>